Pale Ale à l'orange

 Clear and cloudy / Powerful citrus notes.

-Light and refreshing beer with notes citrus fruits.
+Light, refreshing beer with citrus notes.

 Specials - Limited Edition